pgailinas/dip-ai-image-detection/docs/index.md

 ## 👤 Author

 **Phil Gailinas**
-MS Computer Engineering (Machine Learning focus) candidate University of New Mexico
+MS Computer Engineering (Machine Learning focus) candidate at University of New Mexico

 ---